EU agricultural product quality policy

 EU law lays down stringent requirements guaranteeing the standards of all European products.
 In addition, EU quality schemes identify products and foodstuffs farmed and produced to exacting specifications.

-Specific EU quality schemes - guaranteeing quality
+Specific EU quality schemes

 - Outermost regions: Products specific to Azores, Canary Islands, French Guyana, Guadeloupe, La Réunion, Madeira, and Martinique